algosup/2024-2025-project-3-quickest-path-team-6/Documents/Management/WeeklyReports/weeklyReport3.md

 ## Conclusion

-This week has been important for the advancement on the document completion and the software development.
-Next week we will more focussed on research and optimization.
+This week has been important for the advancement on document completion and software development.
+Next week we will be more focussed on research and optimization.